-The Mazatecs call themselves Ha shuta Enima, which in their language means “those of us who work the forest, humble, people of habit.”
-According to other authors, the origin of the Mazatec name comes from the Nahuatl Mazatecatl, or “people of the deer”, a name that was given to them by the Nonoalcas due to the great respect they had for the deer.
+The Mazatecs call themselves Ha shuta Enima, which in their language means "those of us who work in the forest, humble people of habit"..
+According to other authors, the origin of the name Mazatec comes from Nahuatl Mazatecatl or "people of the deer", a name given to them by the Nonoalcas because of the great respect they had for the deer.

-The Mazatecs begin their special healing journeys from their own homes to the homes of the healers, nihe’s or shinahes, then following the altars of the chicones and culminating in the Catholic temples.
+Mazatecs begin their special healing journeys from their own homes to the homes of healers, nihe or shinahes, and then follow the altars of the chicones culminating in the Catholic temples.
 All of these spaces are part of the healing process that patients go through in Mazatec communities.
-In the decade of the sixties there was a great resurgence of the phenomenon of shamanism.
+In the decade of the 1960s, there was a great resurgence of the phenomenon of shamanism.

-The Mazatec concept of the world is expressed in a syncretism in which the emerging part manifests the Judeo-Christian creation myth, as well as the good-evil duality; its cosmology is expressed in the healing rituals practiced in the mountains and in the Lower Mazateca.
-Likewise, the traditional relationship of the Mazatecs with their environment refers to the owners of the places, the chicones or chiconindú, spirits who regulate their cultural world.
-These spirits are offered in ravines, caves, springs and hills, a practice in which beliefs and habits about disease and healing are mixed, and the relationship with the ancestral spirits of these lands.
+The Mazatec concept of the world is expressed in a syncretism in which the emergent part manifests the Judeo-Christian creation myth, as well as the duality of good and evil.
+Its cosmology is expressed in the healing rituals practiced in the mountains and in the Lower Mazateca.
+Similarly, the traditional relationship of the Mazatecs with their environment refers to the owners of the place, the chicones or chiconindú, the spirits that regulate their cultural world.
+These spirits are located in ravines, caves, springs and hills.
+It is a practice in which beliefs and habits regarding illness and healing are mixed and related to the ancestral spirits of these lands.
 The healing space is a sacred religious space.

 In religious life, the myth is daily and is integrated with the experiences of the Catholic calendar in the agricultural cycles and in the festivities of the patron saints of the communities.
-In most of the towns there are no priests, because they only come during the festivities and for the celebration of baptisms or marriages.
-Along with this institutional religion, a “traditional” religious practice develops that takes on a broader character.
+In most towns there are no priests, as they only come during the festivities and for the celebration of baptisms or weddings.
+In parallel to this institutional religion, a "traditional" religious practice develops and takes on a broader character.
 The sacred world is expressed directly in its geographical environment.
-Being born, dying and being buried near the place of birth is part of the sacred circle that identifies today’s Mazatec with the traditions that are lost in the roots of his land.
-The earth is the space where the sacred transits, where the beings of heaven and earth unite.
+Being born, dying and being buried near the place of birth is part of the sacred circle that identifies the modern Mazatec with the traditions that are lost in the roots of his land.
+The earth is the space where the sacred passes through, where the beings of heaven and earth are united.

-You can find these colorful and magnificent embroidered huipiles, full of Jalapa de Diaz tradition in our solidarity boutique.
+You can find these colourful and beautiful embroidered huipiles, filled with the Jalapa de Diaz tradition in our solidarity shop.